modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 #### UGC Deleted

 **What it measures**
-The total number of UGC permanently removed from the mod.io.
+The total number of UGC permanently removed from mod.io.

 **How it's measured**
 An event is recorded whenever a UGC is deleted, whether by the creator, a game admin, or automated enforcement.